madbomb122/PlexTools/README.md

 **Q:** Can I run the script safely?
 **A:** `Ples-titles` - is 100% safe.
-       `Plex-metaclean` - unlikly to cause issues for tv shows but, can cause a show to not be listed if it accidently deletes a wrong folder.
-                        - issue with movies due to how plex stores movie metadata now.
+       `Plex-metaclean` - will have issue if metadata is not stored in XML files.
 [See Issue](https://github.com/madbomb122/PlexTools/issues/1)
        `Plex-Cast` - is 100% safe.

 **Q:** I have a Suggestion/Issue for the script, how do I suggest it?